SNOmad1/Cardinal-Project/README.md

 ### Database Layer

-The database is powered by sqlite3.
+The database is powered by SQLite.
 Each Electron app gets its own database, although the majority of data lives in the server database.
 CRUD functions and the API use plain SQL.
 For advanced queries, [sqleary.js](https://github.com/somebeaver/sqleary.js) was purpose built.

 The apps also use the [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) in the Electron renderers for simple key-value storage.